-So you’ve received an IRS Audit notice and you’re about to break out into surges of sweat.
+So you’ve received an IRS Audit notice and you’re about to break out into cold sweat.
 Lots of questions may be going through your mind, like how far back can the IRS audit me?
 Or why did the IRS choose to audit me?

 Why the IRS has Chosen to Audit you